 What’s the best advice you can give to someone who just started their career?

 I am always looking for talent who are willing to be flexible, learn and grow in any position.
-When starting your career, understand that working with a team is as important as the knowledge you bring to the team.
+When starting your career, understand working with a team is as important as the knowledge you bring to the team.
 You will likely be unable to complete your work alone, so be ready to listen, adjust your thinking, grow and learn.
 Do this even as you gain experience, and you will set yourself up for a successful career.

 What motivates you?